 10. Comfort with Intimacy

-Securely attached individuals are comfortable with intimacy.
-They can express affection and vulnerability without fear of rejection or abandonment.
+Perhaps most importantly, securely attached individuals are comfortable with intimacy in all its forms—emotional, physical, and psychological.
+They can express affection openly and allow themselves to be vulnerable without fear of rejection or abandonment.